What are the fees?

 Will I qualify for a Medicare rebate?

 If your doctor refers you, you can claim a Medicare rebate of $84.80 per session for up to 10 individual sessions per calendar year.
 You are also allowed up to 10 group therapy sessions per year.
-There are certain services that Medicare does not cover e.g. couples counseling, career counseling, family counseling etc. So inquire about your specific situation if you are in doubt.
+There are certain services that Medicare does not cover e.g. assessments, couples counseling, career counseling, family counseling etc. There are also some diagnosis that Medicare specifically excludes from the rebate scheme e.g. Dementia, Delirium, Tobacco Use Disorder, Mental Retardation, or learning difficulties.
+So inquire about your specific situation if you are in doubt.

 The full fee is payable upfront and Medicare will return the rebate portion to you.
 Electronic claims can be submitted to Medicare while you are in the office.
 Many clients receive their rebate from Medicare via a deposit into their bank account by the end of the day.